shader-slang/slang/docs/building.md

 ## Testing

 When slang is built from source it also builds tools to be able to test the Slang compiler.
 Testing is achieved using the `slang-test` tool.
 The binaries are placed in the appropriate directory underneath `bin`.
+It is important that you initiate the test binary from the root directory of the slang source tree, such that all tests can be correctly located.

-To run the tests on a release x64 build from the command line, in the root directory of slang source tree you can use...
+For example to run the tests on a windows release x64 build from the command line, in the root directory of slang source tree you can use...

 ```
 % bin\windows-x64\release\slang-test